Phox Pop magazine Issue 3 is 96 (advertising-free) pages of stories about thinkers, seekers, makers and doers.

 - Plus, take a lesson in body positivity.

 Thomas Edison was a prolific inventor.
 At the time of his death in 1931, he had more than 1,000 US patents to his name; 2,000+ if you count those he held around the entire world.
-He was responsible for some of the most ground-breaking and influential developments in...read more
+He was responsible for some of the most ground-breaking and influential...read more

 Michael Faraday is proof positive that dedication and perseverance pay off.
 Faraday — physicist, chemist, and founder of the UK Royal Institution's famous Christmas science lectures — was only educated until the age of 13.
-He left school to help support his family,...read more
+He left school to help support...read more

 ‘He managed to become a CEO without sacrificing his masculinity.’
 That’s not a sentence anyone is likely to come across in their daily readings.
 But the same is not true when considering the opposite sex.
-Up until very recently, the Merriam-Webster dictionary included...read more
+Up until very recently, the Merriam-Webster...read more

 I spent my teens and early 20s living by the ocean.
 I couldn't begin to count all the shells and pebbles and other stuff I picked up on beach walks during those years.
 So when I came across the story of Steve Etches, whose lifetime of beachcombing for...read more